dwyl/phoenix-ecto-append-only-log-example/README.md

 end
 ```

 These are the four functions we'll define in this macro to interface with the database.
-You may think it odd that we're defining an `update` function for our append only database, but we'll get to that later.
+You may think it odd that we're defining an `update` function for our append-only
+database, but we'll get to that later.

-Callback definitions are similar to typespecs, in that you can provide the types that the functions expect to receive as arguments, and what they will return.
+Callback definitions are similar to typespecs, in that you can provide the types
+that the functions expect to receive as arguments, and what they will return.

 ``` elixir